stewit/pipt/README.md

     * Vice-versa it does not let you sync locked dependencies that were locked against another Python version.
     * Detects if the venv does not match the locked dependencies, for example if packages were installed manually via `pip install` into it.
     * Detects and warns you if it discovers that the locked dependencies were not derived from the specified asbtract dependencies in the `requirements*.in` files.
-    * Consequently: If you invoke `pipt shell`, `pipt run` or similar commands you can be quite sure that your commands are run in a reproducible environment fitting the locked dependencies.
+    * Consequently: If you invoke `pipt shell`, `pipt run` or similar commands you can be quite sure that your commands are run in a reproducible environment fitting exactly the locked dependencies.
 * **lazy**: Pipt only (re)creates the venv or syncs it if it detects that this is necessary.

 ### 🎀 Convenience wrapper around pip-tools / uv
 pip-tools' and uv's dependency solving and locking mechanisms are good and fast enough.
 No need to reinvent the wheel.
 Pipt just provides some convenience around it:
-* Simple to use commands like `pipt shell` or `pipt run -- COMMAND`, similar to what Pipenv, Poetry etc. provide.
+* Simple to use commands like `pipt shell` or `pipt run -- COMMAND`, similar to what Pipenv, Poetry, uv etc. provide.
 Furthermore:
     *  `pipt lock` and `pipt upgrade` to manage locking and upgrading. `pipt sync` for manual syncing and `pipt sync-system` for no-venv syncing of your system (e.g. in Dockerfiles)
     *  `pipt add` and `pipt remove` to add / remove dependency specs.
 * Creates all necessary files if not present.
 Start your projects from scratch by simply running `pipt shell`.